Best Bed in a Box Mattresses of 2022

 - Those who are unsure of what they want in a mattress

 The Tuft & Needle mattress is a great option for most types of sleepers and it comes at a very wallet-friendly price.
-We recommend the Tuft & Needle mattress for anyone who needs a bed, but doesn’t want to break the bank to get one.
+We recommend the Tuft & Needle mattress for anyone who needs a bed but doesn’t want to break the bank to get one.

 Read our full Tuft & Needle mattress review.

-- Side sleepers with back pain
+- Sleepers with neck pain

 - Back sleepers